 ADD-1 Addendum Continuation Pointer (ST) 00066

 Definition: This field is used to define the continuation of the prior segment in a continuation message.
-See section 2.9.2, "" for details.
+See section 2.9.2, "Continuation messages and segments" for details.
 When the ADD is sent after the segment being continued, it contains no fields.
 It is only a marker that the previous segment is being continued in a subsequent message.
 Thus fields 1-N are not present.
 The sequence designation, 1-N, means the remainder of the fields in the segment being continued.
 These remainder of the segment being continued fields are present only when the ADD is sent with a continuation message.

 BHS - Batch Header Segment